jamiul-islam/panic-proof/README.md

-# Ready to Panic Proof ✌️ [currently developing...]
+# Panic Proof ✌️ [currently developing...]

 ## a gamified AI disaster preparedness and mental wellbeing app.

-### Why Ready to Panic Proof ✌️?
+### Why Panic Proof ✌️?

 In an increasingly unpredictable world where natural and man-made disasters are becoming more frequent and severe, being prepared can make all the difference.
-Ready to Panic Proof was born out of the need to provide a comprehensive, user-friendly tool that empowers individuals and communities to take proactive measures before disaster strikes, respond effectively during emergencies, and recover more quickly in the aftermath.
+Panic Proof was born out of the need to provide a comprehensive, user-friendly tool that empowers individuals and communities to take proactive measures before disaster strikes, respond effectively during emergencies, and recover more quickly in the aftermath.

 Our mission is simple: to save lives and reduce suffering by making disaster preparedness accessible to everyone, regardless of their technical expertise or prior knowledge of emergency management.